The 20 Best Prolidase Deficiency Doctors Near Me in Ohio, US

 Offers Telehealth

-Sumit Parikh is a Pediatric Neurologist in Cleveland, Ohio.
-Dr. Parikh has been practicing medicine for over 32 years and is rated as an Experienced provider by MediFind in the treatment of Prolidase Deficiency.
-His top areas of expertise are Leigh Syndrome, Kearns-Sayre Syndrome, Maternally Inherited Leigh Syndrome, and MELAS Syndrome.
+Sumit Parikh is a Pediatric Neurologist practicing medicine in Cleveland, Ohio.
+He has been practicing medicine for over 32 years.
+Dr. Parikh is rated as an Experienced provider by MediFind in the treatment of Prolidase Deficiency.
+He is also highly rated in 168 other conditions, according to our data.
+His clinical expertise encompasses Kearns-Sayre Syndrome, Maternally Inherited Leigh Syndrome, Leigh Syndrome, and MELAS Syndrome.
+Dr. Parikh is board certified in American Board Of Psychiatry And Neurology, 2006.

 Experienced in Prolidase Deficiency